deskvillage/dannychadburn.github.io/about.md

 <a href="#facts">Facts</a> / <a href="#faq">FAQ</a> / <a href="#why">Why Tidy Swan?</a>

-Worked for big companies, startups, charities, government organisations, etc
+#### Since the late 90s I've been working in digital marketing of one form or another.  for big companies, startups, charities, government organisations, etc

-The reason I freelance is because I love to travel.
-Seeing the world is an education that helps me deliver better work.
-Live just outside of Brighton, but blah, blah, blah..
+It seemed unfair to limit all that experience to just one employer, so I'm now a freelance content consultant offering [headline writing](/headline-copywriting), [IA](/content-structure), [content marketing](/creative-content-campaigns) and [data](/content-data-models) services to companies of all shapes and sizes.

+I was once described by a manager as a maverick - it may or may not have been intended as a compliment, but I certainly took it as one.
+My approach is unconventional - an invaluable trait when the digital world appears to accept homogeneity and the humdrum.

+My inspiration comes from experiencing the world.
+Sometimes that's an idea sparked when on my local golf course, sometimes from an advert I've spotted at a far-flung train station.

+Want to discuss how I can apply my expertise to imporove your business?

+<a href="/contact"><button class="button">Get in touch</button></a>

+<a name="facts"></a>

 ---
-<a name="facts"></a>

 ## A few facts about me

-- My second cousin is snooker legend Stephen Hendry
+- I live just outside Brighton, in a village mentioned in the Domesday Book
 - I've completed two marathons, with a PB of 3 hours 43 minutes
+- I played youth football for Swindon Town FC, and was coached by future England manager Glenn Hoddle
 - I appeared as an extra in Oscar-winning movie _Gladiator_
+- I'm (distantly) related to snooker legend Stephen Hendry

+<a name="faq"></a>

 ---
-<a name="faq"></a>

 ## FAQ

 #### Do you have a portfolio?
-Yes
+Yes.

 #### Can I see it?
-Yes, but only if I can talk you through it!
-Viewing work examples online is like buying shoes or browsing properties - you don't know if they're for you until you see them for real.
+Yes, but only if I can [talk you through it](/contact).
+Viewing work examples online is like buying shoes or browsing properties - you don't know if they're for you until you see them in the flesh.

 You won't be faced with a heavy sales pitch, I'd just prefer to show you things in context rather than some fabricated examples and massaged numbers I've thrown together.

-#### Do you like beer?
+### Do you specialise in a particular industry?
-I do.
-That's why I swap it for ideas.
+No - I have a penchant for technology and sport, but I've plied my trade in prety much every market from agriculture to zoology.

+### Do you write articles or longer form content?
+I can (and do), although I specialise in [headline copywriting](/headline-copywriting).

 #### What's your day rate?
 Prices start at £300 a day, but could be double that depending on the nature of the project.

 #### Do you work pro-bono?
-I have done, and would do again.
-Send me a pitch!
+I have done, and would do again for the right cause.
+[Send me a pitch](/contact)!

-#### Do you know an expert in branding, design, UX, etc
+#### Do you know an expert in branding, design, SEO, UX, etc
 Probably!
-I'll hook you up.
+[Give me a shout](/contact) and I'll try and hook you up with a talented individual.

-#### Will you work in my country?
+#### Will you work in my city / country?
-Sure, if you'll cover the travel costs (and don't worry, I'm happy in standard class).
+Sure, if you'll cover the travel costs (don't worry, I'm happy in standard class).
 Just to warn you, English is my one and only language.

 ---
 <a name="why"></a>